otam-mato/nodejs_elk/README.md

 ### **How They Work Together**:

 - **Data Collection & Processing**: Logstash collects data from various sources.
+In our case, we employ bunyan for that.
 It then processes, transforms, and enriches the data based on user-defined rules.

 - **Data Storage**: Once processed, Logstash sends the data to Elasticsearch for storage.
 Elasticsearch indexes the data, making it quickly searchable.